Dispersal vector: Freshwater dispersal

-Freshwater dispersal primarily occurs through flowing water transporting dispersal units.
-Permanent aquatic environments require outside forms of dispersal to retain biodiversity, so hydrochory via freshwater is vital for the success of terrestrial water sources.
-Lakes remain genetically diverse thanks to rivers that connect lakes to new sources of biodiversity.
-In lakes that lack connecting rivers, some organisms have developed adaptations that utilize the wind, while in an aquatic environment, to disperse reproductive units.
+Freshwater dispersal mainly occurs through flowing water transporting dispersal units.
+Permanent water bodies need outside forms of dispersal to retain biodiversity, so hydrochory via freshwater is vital for the success of landlocked water sources.
+Lakes remain genetically diverse thanks to rivers connecting them to new sources of biodiversity.
+In lakes that lack connecting rivers, some organisms have developed adaptations that use the wind, while in a water body, to disperse reproductive units.
 In these cases, the dispersal units are moved to new aquatic habitats by utilizing the wind instead of the water in their habitat.

 Running water is the only form of long distance dispersal present in freshwater sources, so rivers act as the main aquatic terrestrial dispersal vector.
 Like in marine ecosystems, organisms take advantage of flowing water via passive transport of drifting along on a raft.
-The distance traveled by floating or drifting organisms and propagules is determined primarily on the amount of time that organism or unit is able to retain buoyancy.
+The distance traveled by floating or drifting organisms is dependent on the amount of time that organism or unit is able to be buoyant.

-Freshwater is important for dispersal of non-aquatic terrestrial organisms as well.
+Freshwater is important for the dispersal of non-aquatic terrestrial organisms as well.
 Bryophytes require an external source of water in order to sexually reproduce.
-Some bryophytes also utilize falling rain drops to maximize their spore dispersal distances.
+Some of them use falling rain drops to disperse their spores as far as possible.

 Extreme weather

 Extreme weather events (tropical cyclones, floods and heavy rains, hurricanes, and thunderstorms) are the most intense examples of water functioning as a vector.
-The high intensity and high volume of rain that comes with these events facilitate long distance dispersal.
+The heavy and intense rain that comes with these events facilitate long distance dispersal.

-Overflow is traditionally a side effect of heavy rains impacting one specific area.
-Overflows have been shown to be effective in transmitting biodiversity between temporary lakes and ponds.
-The overflow of pool water acts as an important passive form of hydrochory in which water acts as a vector.
-Floods displace plants and organisms, whether or not overflow occurs.
-Macrophytes and organisms as small as zooplankton can be transported via flood pulses.
+Overflows are side effects of heavy rains impacting one specific area.
+They have been proven to be effective in increasing biodiversity in temporary lakes and ponds.
+The overflow of pool water can be an important passive form of hydrochory when it (pool water) acts as an agent.
+Floods also displace plants and organisms, whether or not overflow occurs.
+Flood pulses can transport aquatic plants and organisms as small as zooplankton.

-Hurricanes can also act as dispersal vectors.
-After the 2004 Hurricane Charley struck Florida, there was a higher reported dispersal of the propagules of red mangrove trees.
-If a hurricane strikes in the later summer months, there is an expected increase in the dispersal of propagules, while early storms can wash out immature propagules and decrease the dispersal of mature propagules for that season.
+Hurricanes can also be dispersal vectors.
+After the 2004 Hurricane Charley struck Florida, more propagules of red mangrove trees were dispersed.
+If a hurricane strikes in the later summer months, more propagules can be expected to be dispersed.
+However, early hurricanes can wash out immature propagules and decrease the dispersal of mature propagules for that season.

 When extreme weather events occur over an open body of water, they can create intense waves.
-These waves can create large dispersal within the water column by changing local water movement, but tend to constrict the actual dispersal distance for smaller organisms.
+These waves can create large dispersal within the water column by changing local water movement.
+But they also make smaller organisms disperse a shorter distance.